What You Need to Know About Podcast Advertising in 2021

 While it’s true that every podcast has its own range of audience demographics, it turns out that podcasts listeners, on the whole, have a few special characteristics.

-Here’s what Edison Research revealed about podcast listeners in 2020:
+Here’s what Edison Research revealed about podcast listeners in the past year:

 - 37% (or 104 million) of Americans tune into podcasts monthly, and 24% (or 68 million) of Americans listen weekly